theonesud/embedia/README.md

 Our goal is to make a developer friendly framework that can help build scalable web applications powered by AI.

-To get started, you too can check out the [contributing.md](CONTRIBUTING.md)
+To get started, you too can check out the [contributing.md](./CONTRIBUTING.md)

 ### Become a sponsor

-Recurring revenue sponsors will get benifits like:
+Recurring revenue sponsors will get benefits like:
-- [Sponsorware](https://github.com/sponsorware/docs): AI based projects built exclusively for sponsors (exclusive until we hit a certain threshold of monthly revenue, opensourced after that)

 - Sponsored Screencasts with code
 - Early access to Embedia's SAAS products
+- Visibility on our website and social media

 ### Partner with us

 We'd love to partner with companies and libraries in the AI and web-dev ecosystem.
 If you'd like to get in touch, we're always active on our [Discord server](https://discord.gg/aQa53fRdXx).

 ### License

-Copyright Sudhanshu Passi, 2023 under the the terms of the [Apache 2.0 license](LICENSE)
+Copyright - Sudhanshu Passi, 2023 under the the terms of the [Apache 2.0 license](./LICENSE)